 EuroEyes AugenLaserZentrum Betriebs GmbH, Richard-Wagner-Str.
 3, 04109 Leipzig,

 EuroEyes alz Augenklinik München GmbH, Bayerstraße 3, 80335 Munich,

 EuroEyes AugenLaserZentrum Stuttgart GmbH, Königstraße 70, 70173 Stuttgart.

 In particular we share a date management system with the enterprises specified above.
 So if you make an appointment with us, these companies have access to your personal data.

 Please note that these companies provide you with their own data protection documents as part of further communication.

 As soon as your data are no longer necessary for the purpose for which they were processed by us, they will be deleted or we will restrict the processing if there are legal storage obligations.

-The legal basis for the processing of personal data, which are not health data and which are transmitted in the course of sending an e-mail or an enquiry via the contact mask or a telephone enquiry, is Art.
+The legal basis for the processing of the data transmitted in the course of sending an e-mail or a request via the contact mask or a telephone request is Art.
 6 para.
-1 lit. f DSGVO.
-If the purpose of the e-mail contact or the use of the contact form or the telephone enquiry is to conclude a contract, the additional legal basis for the processing is Art.
+1 lit. f GDPR.
+If the e-mail contact or the use of the contact mask or the telephone request aims to conclude a contract, then additional legal basis for the processing is Art.
 6 para.
-1 lit. b DSGVO.
+1 lit. b GDPR.

-If you provide us with health data in the course of communication with us, this is also voluntary.
-With the notification you give us your consent for the processing of the data for the purpose described above.
-The legal basis for the processing of health data on the basis of your consent is Art.
-9 para.
-2 lit. a DSGVO.
+If you provide us with health data in the context of communication with us, this is also voluntary.
+By providing your health data you consent to the processing of the data for the purpose described above.
+Legal basis for this collection and further processing is Article 9 (2) lit. a GDPR.